 Skip to main content

-There are also additional resources available, including a safeguarding assessment and checklist, as well as templates for your charity's use.
+There are also additional resources available, including a safeguarding assessment and checklist, and policy templates.

 Safeguarding

-Safeguarding is protecting the welfare and human rights of people that are, in some way, connected with your charity or its work – particularly people that may be at risk of abuse, neglect or exploitation.
+Safeguarding is protecting the welfare and human rights of people that are connected with your charity or its work – particularly people that may be at risk of abuse, neglect or exploitation.

 Vulnerable people